 On the ground, the network of civil resistance is rooting in the possibilities of this historical moment – where people power binds us together and breaks us out of the status quo.
 This is a moment to choose each other: to link arms, protect land, and build collective power.
 All we need is you.

-The Center for Jewish Nonviolence has been invited by a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
-CJNV activists will stay in Bethlehem and engage in a variety of nonviolent campaigns and activities in the West Bank, East Jerusalem and Israel.
+The Center for Jewish Nonviolence has relationships with a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
+CJNV activists will engage in a variety of nonviolent campaigns and activities in the West Bank, East Jerusalem and Israel.

 We invite multiple perspectives, approaches, beliefs and political ideologies, and we seek to cultivate dialogue and negotiation about these differences.
 Those affiliated with CJNV take a variety of positions on the Right of Return, BDS, solutions, Zionism, etc. We come together under a common banner of solidarity and co-resistance.
 We believe that in coming together across these differences we gain greater collective power, and we challenge and push each other to become fuller and more developed justice-seekers.
 We know this isn’t always easy and requires us to be in deep and vulnerable relationship with each other.